juliuskrah/juliuskrah.github.io/_posts/2016-12-10-introduction-to-spring-and-dependency-injection-jsr-330.markdown

 Now that we have most of our application configuration metadata out of the way, we can create our configuration class:

+file: {% include file-path.html file_path='src/main/java/com/juliuskrah/gs/Application.java' %}

 {% highlight java linenos %}
-import org.springframework.context.ApplicationContext;
-import org.springframework.context.annotation.AnnotationConfigApplicationContext;
-import org.springframework.context.annotation.Bean;
-import org.springframework.context.annotation.ComponentScan;
-import org.springframework.context.annotation.Configuration;

 @Configuration
 @ComponentScan
 public class Application {